-Make the next move in your treatment journey and start a conversation with your healthcare team about ALPROLIX.
-Considering a switch to ALPROLIX?
+Make the next move in your hemophilia B treatment journey and start a conversation with your healthcare team about a Factor IX replacement like ALPROLIX.
+Considering a switch to an extended half-life Factor IX like ALPROLIX?
 We have a downloadable discussion guide to help you confidently ask the right questions and get the answers you need to make the choice that's right for you.

 If you're already on ALPROLIX, we have info to help you, too.